Stop This Game

 "Stop This Game" is a song by American rock band Cheap Trick, released in 1980 as the lead single from their fifth studio album All Shook Up.
 It was written by Rick Nielsen and Robin Zander, and produced by George Martin.
 "Stop This Game" reached No. 48 on the US Billboard Hot 100 and No. 32 on the Canadian RPM Top Singles.

 Critical reception

-Upon release, Billboard described the song as one that "starts off on a mellow note before some thunderous guitar licks take charge and the tune becomes a forceful rocker.
-Lead vocals are full of gut level intensity."
-In a review of All Shook Up, Billboard described the song as an "epic, mid-tempo rocker".
-David Fricke of Rolling Stone described the song as one of the album's "clever pop curves", describing it as recalling The Who and noting the "dense, pseudo-ELO orchestration".
-Record World said of it that "Robin Zander provides one of his finest vocal efforts on this insistent rocker."
-In a retrospective review of the album, Stewart Mason of AllMusic recommended the song by selecting it as an AMG Pick Track.
+Upon its release, Billboard described "Stop This Game" as a song that "starts off on a mellow note before some thunderous guitar licks take charge and the tune becomes a forceful rocker".
+They added that the "lead vocals are full of gut level intensity".
+Record World said that "Robin Zander provides one of his finest vocal efforts on this insistent rocker".
+In the UK, Paul Rambali of the NME wrote, "George Martin's grandiose production sinks the normally ebullient Cheap Trick into an unfortunate mire."
+In a review of All Shook Up, David Fricke of Rolling Stone called it one of the album's "clever pop curves", which recall[s] The Who and has a "dense, pseudo-ELO orchestration".

-The song did best in the group's home base of northern Illinois, where it reached #27 on superstation WLS-AM in Chicago.
-It spent 14 weeks in the Top 40 on their weekly survey.